 With regular use, your fitness mat becomes smelly and slippery from sweat, dirt and oils, and it’s easy to overlook cleaning it.
 You tend to spend your time unrolling your workout mat, sweating over it, rolling it back up and putting it away.

-Here are our tips on how to best clean your fitness map
+Here are our tips on cleaning and caring for your yoga mat.

 We recommend you clean your Pilates mat at least once a week, especially if you practice yoga a couple of times a week.
 It is good hygiene to wipe down your fitness mat after each session, but if this doesn’t become the habit for you at least once a week is still good practice.